-James R. Edwards (Fuller Theological Seminary, Ph.D) is the Bruner-Welch Professor Emeritus of Theology at Whitworth University in Spokane, Washington, where he has taught since 1997.
-Dr. Edwards is also the author of the well-reviewed Luke volume in the Pillar New Testament Commentary series.
+James R. Edwards is the author of the Luke volume in the Pillar New Testament Commentary series.
+Dr. Edwards (Fuller Theological Seminary, Ph.D) is the Bruner-Welch Professor Emeritus of Theology at Whitworth University in Spokane, Washington, where he has taught since 1997.

 Dr. Edwards’ primary research interests include biblical studies and history of the early church, with secondary interests in the Reformation and history of the twentieth-century German Church struggle.
 Besides his Luke commentary, he also wrote the Mark commentary in the Pillar series as well as the Romans volume in the UBCS series.
 He is also the author of the highly-praised, Is Jesus the Only Savior?

 Dr. Edwards’ is a frequent visitor to Christian sites, libraries, and monasteries in Germany, Greece, Turkey, and Israel.
 He is a minister in the Presbyterian church.

 7 Questions on Luke in the Pillar Commentary Series